jmelot/SoftwareImpactHackathon2023_InstitutionalOSS/README.md

 * `human_curated` - ROR ids that a human identified as being affiliated with a piece of software, from the SciCrunch dataset.
 Data available in [resources/scicrunch](resources/scicrunch).
 * `openaire_czi` - links between software and ROR ids of author affiliations of papers mentioning that software from the CZI software mentions dataset, joined using OpenAIRE.
 Code available in [resources/openaire_x_czi_pipeline](resources/openaire_x_czi_pipeline).

+## Contributing

+We are eager to work with new contributors!
+Please review our [contribution guidelines](https://github.com/jmelot/SoftwareImpactHackathon2023_InstitutionalOSS/blob/main/CONTRIBUTING.md) for more information.

 ## About this project

 This repository was developed as part of the [Mapping the Impact of Research Software in Science](https://github.com/chanzuckerberg/software-impact-hackathon-2023) hackathon hosted by the Chan Zuckerberg Initiative (CZI).
 By participating in this hackathon, owners of this repository acknowledge the following: